December 2, 2017

 Main Event:

-1. Pro Class: Open to any age and any bike size.
-This is the only class eligible for the purse (see below for purse info.)
+1. AA: Open to any age and any bike size.

-2. Open Expert: Open to any age.
+2. A Open: Open to any age.
 Open to any bike size.
-(Entry level to Pro)

 3. Senior A 30+: Must be at least 30 years old.
 Open to any bike size.